There is a tendency in many Christian circles to think that if a particular theological viewpoint can quote a lot of Scripture, it must be right.

 Shotgun hermeneutics and name calling is no way to proceed in theological discussion.

-To really get somewhere in theological debate, the two sides must agree to discuss one passage at a time, and stick to it, camp upon it, walk around it, and work through it.
-Then, hopefully, you can both arrive at two or three possible interpretations of that one passage.
+So in order to really get somewhere in theological debate, the two sides must agree to discuss one passage at a time, and stick to it, camp upon it, walk around it, and work through it.
+Hopefully, you can both arrive at two or three possible interpretations of that one passage.

 Only then can the two sides go to a second passage.